unicode-org/cldr-staging/docs/ldml/v39/tr35-keyboards.md

 ### _Status_

-_This is a draft document which may be updated, replaced, or superseded by other documents at any time.
-Publication does not imply endorsement by the Unicode Consortium.
-This is not a stable document; it is inappropriate to cite this document as other than a work in progress._
+_This document has been reviewed by Unicode members and other interested parties, and has been approved for publication by the Unicode Consortium.
+This is a stable document and may be used as reference material or cited as a normative reference by other specifications._

 > _**A Unicode Technical Standard (UTS)** is an independent specification.
 Conformance to the Unicode Standard does not imply conformance to any UTS._